siemens/mtda/demos/bdd/README.md

 Review the MTDA configuration in mtda.ini; you will most likely need to update the hostname or IP address of the remote MTDA instance.

+You may also want to review the test suite settings specified in "settings.json".

 Tests may be started as follows:

 ```